Service to Medicine and Community Award

 2016 Service to Medicine and Community Award Recipients

 S. Glicksman, M.D.
 '81

 Medical Director for Primary Care, Project Renewal Inc., New York, NY

-for homeless patients, offering treatment through three mobile medical vans and one mobile mammography van in addition to care in six shelter-based facilities.
-She has also implemented many quality improvement initiatives and expanded access to
+services for homeless patients, offering treatment through three mobile medical vans and one mobile mammography van in addition to care in six shelter-based facilities.
+She has also implemented many quality improvement initiatives and

 A Kelly McQueen, M.D.
 '91, M.P.H.